ankurk91/laravel-bundler/readme.md

 ## Installation

-:warning: This package does not work with `laravel-mix`; you must remove `laravel-mix` before using this one
+:bulb: This package does not work with `laravel-mix`; you must remove `laravel-mix` before using this one

 ```bash
 # yarn